SpiderGweb/NewEmptyRepo/README.md

 # NewEmptyRepo
-Basic setup for a java, maven project
+Basic setup for a java 12, maven project